khalidassalafy/Cohere-Align/README.md

 where `m` is model name, `s` is source text path, `t` is target text path, `o` is output directory path, and provide the `cuda` option if you have GPU.
 For more parameters, see the [alignment script](https://github.com/abumafrim/Cohere-Align/blob/main/scripts/cohere_align.py).

-You can also use the jupyter notebook above to align sentences.
+You can also use the [jupyter notebook](https://github.com/abumafrim/Cohere-Align/blob/main/Cohere_Align_Sentences.ipynb) above to align the sentences.